danieletallo/unipr_it-cloud/README.md

 # unipr_it-cloud
- Exam simulations for the subject "IT & Cloud Administration"
+UNIPR - Exam simulations for the subject "IT & Cloud Administration"